-- The wellbeing of boarders will be a primary concern. - The risks associated with the potential impact of sexual violence and sexual harassment in the boarding environment will be considered - Any incidents of sexual harassment and sexual violence within the boarding environment will be recorded as boarding incidents. - Staff and boarders of all kinds and needs should know what to do in an emergency including at night. - We shall ensure that there are clear arrangements for arrival at and departure from school. - We shall ensure that boarders know how to raise concerns and staff must know how to respond when this happens. - Our personal conduct and bullying policies reference behaviour and bullying in boarding accommodation. - Any incidents of bullying or misconduct within the boarding environment are recorded as boarding incidents. - In accordance with our RSE policy we promote good relationships amongst boarders. - We take appropriate steps to ensure that guardians are suitable and promote the welfare of boarders.
+- The wellbeing of boarders will be a primary concern. - The risks associated with the potential impact of sexual violence and sexual harassment in the boarding environment will be considered - Any incidents of sexual harassment or sexual violence within the boarding environment will be recorded as boarding incidents, and will also be formally logged as bullying or harassment incidents in line with College safeguarding procedures. - Staff and boarders of all kinds and needs should know what to do in an emergency including at night. - We shall ensure that there are clear arrangements for arrival at and departure from school. - We shall ensure that boarders know how to raise concerns and staff must know how to respond when this happens. - Our personal conduct and bullying policies reference behaviour and bullying in boarding accommodation.

-- We do not appoint school staff as educational guardians for boarders. - In the event that lodgings and host families appointed or arranged by the school become necessary there will be termly checks in place and DBS checks on all over 16s residing in such accommodation which will be good not merely suitable.
+- Any incidents of bullying or misconduct within the boarding environment are recorded as boarding incidents. - In accordance with our RSE policy we promote good relationships amongst boarders. - We take appropriate steps to ensure that guardians are suitable and promote the welfare of boarders. - We do not appoint school staff as educational guardians for boarders. - In the event that lodgings and host families appointed or arranged by the school become necessary there will be termly checks in place and DBS checks on all over 16s residing in such accommodation which will be good not merely suitable.